206: Ring of Terror

 I think it’s George Romero’s automat. –Yeah, there’s Hot Hoagie of the Living Dead.
 Buck and a quarter.

-George Romero is a writer and director best known for his work creating the popular genre of zombie films.
+George Romero (1940-2017) was a writer and director best known for his work creating the popular genre of zombie films.
 His films include 1968’s Night of the Living Dead, 1978’s Dawn of the Dead, 1985’s Day of the Dead, 2005’s Land of the Dead, 2008’s Diary of the Dead, and 2009’s Survival of the Dead.
 He’s done non-zombie stuff, too.
 An automat was a restaurant where all food was purchased from vending machines; the first one in the U.S. opened in Philadelphia in 1902.
 They were killed off by the rise of fast food restaurants and by inflation, which made paying for meals with coins no longer practical.

 [Imitating.]
 Cato?
 Where are you, my little yellow friend?